Prag8855/aab/content/guides/sick-leave.md

 If you have [private health insurance](/glossary/private%20Krankenversicherung), you do not get *Krankengeld*.
 You must get a separate *[[Krankentagegeld]]* insurance.

+If you have a [minijob](/glossary/Minijob), you do not get *Krankengeld* because you don't pay for it.[^26]

+If you are self-employed, you do not get *Krankengeld* unless you pay for it.[^27] By default, most freelancers do not pay for it.
+You can also get disability insurance (*[[Berufsunfähigkeitsversicherung]]*).
+It pays your salary if you are too sick or injured to work.

 ### After that

 You can get *Krankengeld* for 78 weeks every 3 years.
 After 6 weeks of sick pay and 78 weeks of *[[Krankengeld]]*, you must go to the *[[Agentur für Arbeit]]*, and apply for disability benefits.